JSorngard/const-primes/README.md

 ## Features

+`alloc`: depends on the `alloc` crate.
+Enables the automatically extending cache.

 `serde`: derives the `Serialize` and `Deserialize` traits from [`serde`](https://crates.io/crates/serde) for the `Primes` struct, as well as a few others.
 Uses the [`serde_arrays`](https://crates.io/crates/serde_arrays)